 Pleasure: To fully enjoy the Shabbat delicacies, one must be able to see the food—which requires a well-lit room.

 The mystics explain that Shabbat is the day that brings illumination to our world, which so often seems to be dark and negative.
 Furthermore, candles are a metaphor for Torah and for the human soul.
 The candles represent the light we introduce into the world through studying Torah and observing its precepts.
-And they also represent the "additional soul" which, our Sages explain, we are endowed with on Shabbat.
+And they also represent the "additional soul" with which, our Sages explain, we are endowed on Shabbat.

-Prepare the candles (or oil and wicks) and matches, and a fire-proof surface upon which to place the match after lighting the candles, such as a metal or ceramic plate.
-The candles should be set in close proximity to where you will eat the Shabbat meal.
+Prepare the candles (or oil and wicks) and matches, and a fireproof surface upon which to place the match after lighting the candles, such as a metal or ceramic plate.
+The candles should be set up in close proximity to where you will eat the Shabbat meal.
 The candles should be sufficiently large (or the oil bountiful enough) so that the flame will burn for the duration of the meal.
 Many have the custom, when applicable, that the man of the household sets up and prepares the candles for lighting.

 Until marriage, women and girls light one candle.
 Post-marriage, women light (at least) two candles.
-Some add an additional candle for each child; e.g., a woman with three children lights five candles.
+Some add an additional candle for each child: e.g., a woman with three children lights five candles.

 If no woman (over the age of bat mitzvah) is present in the home, a man should light the candles.

-Light the candles eighteen minutes before sunset—and under no circumstances later than sunset!
+On Fridays, light the candles eighteen minutes before sunset—and under no circumstances later than sunset!
 The times fluctuate based on date and location—click here to receive a free SMS reminder every Friday with candle-lighting time for your location.
 (On holidays [other than Yom Kippur] that do not coincide with Shabbat, one may light the candles after sunset, using an existing flame.)

 - While dressed in your Shabbat or holiday finery, place several coins in a charity box.
 Many have the custom to dedicate this charity to the poor in Israel.